The Kinks: Critical success (1966–1972)

 Village Green eventually morphed into their next album, The Kinks Are the Village Green Preservation Society, released in late 1968 in the UK.
 A collection of thematic vignettes of English town and hamlet life, it was assembled from songs written and recorded over the previous two years.
-It was greeted with almost unanimously positive reviews from both UK and US rock critics, yet failed to sell strongly.
-One factor in the album's initial commercial failure was the lack of a popular single.
-It did not include the moderately successful "Days"; "Starstruck" was released in North America and continental Europe, but was unsuccessful.Kitts, Thomas (2007). p.
-121 Though a commercial disappointment, Village Green (the project's original name was adopted as shorthand for the long album title) was embraced by the new underground rock press when it came out in January 1969 in the United States, where the Kinks began to acquire a reputation as a cult band.
+It was greeted with almost unanimously positive reviews from both UK and US rock critics, yet failed to attract strong sales.
+One factor in the album's initial commercial failure was the lack of a popular single; it did not include the moderately successful "Days", and the album track "Starstruck" was released as a single in North America and continental Europe, but was unsuccessful.
+Although a commercial disappointment, Village Green (the project's original name was adopted as a shorthand for the long album title) was embraced by the new underground rock press when it was released in January 1969 in the US, where the Kinks began to acquire a reputation as a cult band.
 In The Village Voice, a newly hired Robert Christgau called it "the best album of the year so far".
 The underground Boston paper Fusion published a review stating, "the Kinks continue, despite the odds, the bad press and their demonstrated lot, to come across. ...
-Their persistence is dignified, their virtues are stoic.
+Their persistence is dignified; their virtues are stoic.
 The Kinks are forever, only for now in modern dress."
 The record did not escape criticism, however.
 In the student paper California Tech, one writer commented that it was "schmaltz rock ... without imagination, poorly arranged and a poor copy of The Beatles".
-Although Davies later estimated it sold only around 100,000 copies worldwide on its initial release, it has since become the Kinks' best-selling original record.
-The album remains popular; in 2004, it was re-released in a 3-CD "Deluxe" edition and one of its tracks, "Picture Book", was featured in a popular Hewlett-Packard television commercial, helping to boost the album's popularity considerably.
+Although Davies later estimated that it had sold only around 100,000 copies worldwide on its initial release, Village Green has since become the Kinks' best-selling original record.
+The album remains popular; in 2004, it was re-released in a 3CD "Deluxe" edition, and the track "Picture Book" was featured in a popular Hewlett-Packard television commercial, helping considerably to boost the album's popularity.